SherG/cool-iron/blog/amazon-department-stores.md

 Is Shouraboura is involved in this project?
 Perhaps Amazon bought her intellectual property and tech.

 If not, maybe they should consider it.

-Amazon's recommendation engine, massive customer purchase histories, and continual testing regimen are valuable assets.
-But Shouraboura has already bridged the digital and physical retail apparel space successfully, using her proprietary mix of mobile tech, IoT, and robotics to solve key customer problems and unlock new value.
+* Amazon's recommendation engine, massive customer purchase histories, and continual testing regimen are invaluable assets.
+* Meanwhile, Shouraboura has already identified, reverse-engineered, and solved some key, related customer problems using a proprietary mix of mobile tech, IoT, and micro-robotics.

+It'll be interesting to see what comes of Amazon's new experiments.

 One thing's for sure: everything described in the article was in place a decade ago.

-Hointer's beta stores functioned as innovation labs and proof-of-concept.
-So it's not surprising that since their launch Shouraboura has deployed her concepts to successfully transform shopping experiences at <a href="https://digital.hbs.edu/platform-rctom/submission/how-macys-and-technology-fit-well-together/" target="blank">Macy's</a> and other top retailers.
+So we'll have to wait to hear what's truly innovative about Amazon's plan.

 ### Related